suderoy/PREREQ-IAAI-19/README.md

 #### This is the source code for the paper [**"Inferring Concept Prerequisite Relations from Online Educational Resources"**](https://arxiv.org/abs/1811.12640), Sudeshna Roy, Meghana Madhyastha, Sheril Lawrence, Vaibhav Rajan.
 31st AAAI Conference on Innovative Applications of Artificial Intelligence (IAAI-19).
 If you use any part of this code cite this paper.

-#### First run the pairwise Link LDA to learn the /beta matrix.
+#### First run the pairwise Link LDA

+to learn the /beta matrix (concept vectors).
 This code is modfied from original LDA code.

     cd "pairwise link lda"
     make